 In the wake of COVID-19, states are getting more involved in implementing their own broadband policies.
 Ten years ago, broadband deployment strategies and policymaking fell largely within the federal domain.
 Now, local leaders are more likely to find supportive broadband policy much closer to home.

-In a report released this year, Brian Whitacre and Roberto Gallardo analyzed broadband availability compared with the existence of three types of state broadband programs:
+In State Broadband Policy: Impacts on Availability, Brian Whitacre and Roberto Gallardo analyzed broadband availability compared with the existence of three types of state broadband programs:

 - State broadband offices with full-time staff;